AhmadRazaKHAN7877790/AI-Project/README.md

 * Neutal
 * Sad

-Our Project works both on photos and Live Camera  .
+Our Project works both on photos and Live Camera.